russhughes/st7789_mpy/README.md

   If the optional x, y, width, and height parameters are given, the buffer will only contain the specified area of the image.
 See examples/T-DISPLAY/clock/clock.py examples/T-DISPLAY/toasters_jpg/toasters_jpg.py for examples.

+- `png(png_filename, x, y)`

+  Draw a PNG file on the display at the given `x` and `y` coordinates as the upper left corner of the image.
+The PNG will not be clipped it must be able to fully fit on the display or it will not be drawn.
+The memory required to decode and display a PNG can be considerable as such, the PNG will be drawn one line at a time or as many lines as will fit in the `buffer_size` specified during the display initialization.
+Transparency is not currently supported.

 - `polygon_center(polygon)`